sebader/teams-distributor/README.md

 After the deployment finished, you need to import the list of URLs into both Table storage accounts.
 Use the `import-urls-to-table.ps1` PowerShell script in the `testing` folder for this purpose.

 #### Deploy through the Azure Portal
-Alternatively you can deploy through the Azure Portal directly:
+As an alternative to using command line, you can also deploy through the Azure Portal directly and set the parameters accordingly.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsebader%2Fteams-distributor%2Fmain%2Fdeployment%2Fmain.json)

+### Test
-Your initial URL - if you did not use a custom domain - will be like [https://{MYPREFIX}globalfrontdoor.azurefd.net]()
+Your initial URL - if you did not use a custom domain - will be like [https://{MYPREFIX}globalfrontdoor.azurefd.net]()- To test your setup, simply call this URL from a web browser and you should get redirected to one of your backend URLs.
+Try this a couple of times and you will see different forwarding targets.
+Note: Based on your browser or proxy settings, it might be that the forward target gets cached.
+In this case, just open a second browser (or use a private browsing tab).

 _Note: After the first deployment it can take a couple of minutes until the Front Door URL goes lives and starts to your traffic_